zhijieshi/mathcounts/problems/average-3digits-2019.md

 | 1 | 9 | 2|
 | 1 | 9 | 9|

-These are all 3-dgits numbers that start from 1.
-There are a total of 16 numbers.
+There are a total of 16 numbers that have 1 in hundreds place and all digits are in the set.
+Why?
+It is because there are four choices at the tens place and four choices at the units place.

-You may continue to list all the numbers that start with 2, and all the numbers that start with 9.
-Each case gives you 16 numbers.
-And in total you will get 48 numbers.
-You can compute the sum and the divide it by 48 to get the mean.
+You may continue to list similar the numbers that have 2 or 9 in the hundreds place.
+Each gives you 16 numbers.
+The pattern in the tens and units places are the same.
+In total you will have 48 3-digit numbers that all their digits are in the set {2, 0, 1, 9}.
+You can then compute their mean.

-It will take a while even if you use a calculator.
+However, it will take a while to add up 48 numbers, even if you use a calculator.
 Is there a faster way?

+## Find the mean

+A faster way to find the mean of the 48 numbers is to find the digits in the mean one by one.

+If you look carefully, you can see that 0, 1, 2, and 9 appear the same number of times (four times) in the tens and units place.
+Therefore, the units digit of the mean is the mean of 0, 1, 2, and 9.
+It should be
+$ (0+1+2+9) / 4 = 3 $.
+Think about why yourself.

+The tens digit of the mean is the same because 0, 1, 2, and 9 appear the same number of times.
+It should be 3.

+The hundreds digit of the mean is a little different becuase 0 is not there.
+Each of 1, 2, and 9 appears 16 times.
+So the hundreds of digit of the mean is

+$ ((1 + 2 + 9) * 16) / (3 * 26) =  (1 + 2 + 9) / 3 = 4 $.

+Now, we have figured out all the digits in the mean.
+The answer is 433.

 </details>